Building Better Consumers and Voters

 By John Bandler

 Today, we face a diverse array of threats to our information gathering and decision making.
 External forces try to influence our opinions and actions, sometimes with mild spin but sometimes dishonestly and maliciously.
 Government can do better exercising its authority against some of these threats, but that is a tricky area, First Amendment protections for speech are strong, and we have great individual responsibilities.
 We need to become better consumers and voters and improve our resistance to false conspiracy theories, propaganda, misinformation, disinformation, outrage media, and advertising and marketing.

 Billions of dollars are spent on digital advertising and to learn about and influence Internet users like you.
 The goal is to target, serve ads, and influence.
 Each online view of a digital ad and each click on a link can be monetized, and a complex economy has evolved.
 Companies use a wide spectrum of digital advertising techniques to reach the consumer, build awareness of their brand, and increase sales.
 Many organizations do this properly, in compliance with laws and regulations.
 Some tiptoe over the line and violate regulations.
 Others commit outright fraud and deception.
-Consumers make many buying decisions, need a degree of protection and regulation from government, but also need to protect themselves.
+Consumers make many buying decisions, need a degree of protection and regulation from government, but also need to exercise responsibility and protect themselves.